TROG111/SatNav/README.md

 # Introduction
 Welcome to Trog's SatNav for Dual Universe.
 This is a location/bookmark manager for :pos(.....) locations which includes integration into the Dimecia Hud to enable autopiloting to your stored locations.
 SatNav can be used in stand alone mode or as integrated into the Dimencia Hud.
-These instructions have been updated for SatNav version 3_0_2.
+These instructions have been updated for SatNav version 3_0_4.
 To install a previous version please contact me directly.

+Due to the 'cowboy' development behaviour of the Dimencia Hud team I will be removing all integration support for SatNav with the DimHud platform.
+I will leave the existing code in place in SatNav, however, players use this code entirely at their own risk,.
+I do not guarentee the consistency or quality of any data stored in the DimHud databank if you install SatNav alongside DimHud.
+Neither will I provide any support for issues relating to this integration.
+If you have any issues relating to SatNav and Integration with DimHud then please address these with the DimHud Team directly - from my experience over the past 6 months, the root cause of 85% of SatNav users issues were either 1) mistakes by the user during their installation of Dimencia Hud; 3) bug propogated from DimHud that affected Satav.

 # Latest Version
-The latest version is 3_0_3.
+The latest version is 3_0_4.

 # Installation:
 0) Before starting a SatNav update (if you have previously installed SatNav and have an active SatNav Databank) i highly recommend doing a databank backup (in case there are any issues with the update)